François Antoine Marie Constantin de Méan et de Beaurieux

 He was born as son of François Antoine, Count of Méan de Beaurieux and Elisabeth of Hoensbroeck-Oost, his older brother Peter Karel became Count of Mean after his father's death.

 Career

 On 17 September 1785, at the age of 29, he was ordained as a priest in Liège, Belgium.
-He was appointed Bishop of Liège on 16 August 1792, succeeding his uncle César-Constantin-François de Hoensbroeck as the last Prince-Bishop of that principality.
-He was ejected in July 1794 by French troops and the Principality was annexed to France the following year.
-He was appointed Archbishop of Mechelen on 28 July 1817.
+He was appointed Bishop of Liège on 16 August 1792, succeeding his uncle César-Constantin-François de Hoensbroeck as the last Sovereign Prince-Bishop of that principality.
+He was ejected in July 1794 by French troops and the Principality of Liège was annexed to France the following year, he resigned only in 1802.

+In 1802 he became the apostolic vicar of Ravenstein-Megen.

+He was recognized a Prince (personal title) in 1816 and appointed Archbishop of Mechelen on 28 July 1817.
 He became the first Archbishop of Belgium in 1830.